vmware-clarity/ng-clarity/projects/angular/clarity.api.md

 import { TrackByFunction } from '@angular/core';
 import { Type } from '@angular/core';
 import { ViewContainerRef } from '@angular/core';
-import * as ɵngcc0 from '@angular/core';
-import * as ɵngcc40 from '@angular/forms';
-import * as ɵngcc6 from '@angular/common';

 // @public (undocumented)
 export class CdsIconCustomTag {
-    // (undocumented)
-    static ɵdir: ɵngcc0.ɵɵDirectiveDeclaration<CdsIconCustomTag, "cds-icon", never, {}, {}, never>;
-    // (undocumented)
-    static ɵfac: ɵngcc0.ɵɵFactoryDeclaration<CdsIconCustomTag, never>;
 }

 // @public (undocumented)
 export class ClarityModule {
-    // (undocumented)
-    static ɵfac: ɵngcc0.ɵɵFactoryDeclaration<ClarityModule, never>;
-    // (undocumented)
-    static ɵinj: ɵngcc0.ɵɵInjectorDeclaration<ClarityModule>;
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc1" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc2" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc3" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc4" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc5" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc6" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc7" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc8" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc9" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc10" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc11" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc12" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc13" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc14" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc15" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc16" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc17" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc18" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ɵngcc19" needs to be exported by the entry point index.d.ts
-    //
-    // (undocumented)
-    static ɵmod: ɵngcc0.ɵɵNgModuleDeclaration<ClarityModule, never, never, [typeof ɵngcc1.ClrEmphasisModule, typeof ɵngcc2_4.ClrDataModule, typeof ɵngcc3_2.ClrIconModule, typeof ɵngcc4_12.ClrModalModule, typeof ɵngcc5_7.ClrLoadingModule, typeof ɵngcc6_2.ClrConditionalModule, typeof ɵngcc7_5.ClrFocusTrapModule, typeof ɵngcc8_6.ClrFocusOnViewInitModule, typeof ɵngcc9_4.ClrButtonModule, typeof ɵngcc10_2.ClrFormsModule, typeof ɵngcc11_3.ClrLayoutModule, typeof ɵngcc12_3.ClrPopoverModule, typeof ɵngcc13_2.ClrWizardModule, typeof ɵngcc14_2.ClrDragAndDropModule, typeof ɵngcc15_2.ClrStepperModule, typeof ɵngcc16_2.ClrSpinnerModule, typeof ɵngcc17_2.ClrProgressBarModule, typeof ɵngcc18_2.ClrPopoverModuleNext, typeof ɵngcc19_2.ClrTimelineModule]>;
 }

 // @public (undocumented)